Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Ceasing or transferring enrolment with a school

-If a student ceases enrolment at a school or is no longer eligible to receive a QCIA, schools must update the Student Management application as soon as possible.
+If a student ceases enrolment at a school or is no longer eligible to receive a QCIA, schools must update the Student Management app as soon as possible.

 Transfer students and curriculum plans

-For more information, email the QCAA at qcia@qcaa.qld.edu.au.
+For more information, contact the QCE and QCIA unit at qcia@qcaa.qld.edu.au.

 3.2.3 Gathering evidence of learning

 Schools collect evidence of students’ learning throughout senior schooling.
-This evidence is used to report achievement and participation to students and parents/carers and to substantiate Statements of Achievement and Statements of Participation for the QCIA.
+This evidence is used to report achievement and participation to students and parents/carers and to substantiate QCIA Statements of Achievement and Statements of Participation.
 Schools decide how evidence of students’ learning is collected and stored.

 In the student’s exit year, the school generates draft QCIA information based on demonstrated learning and evidence of achievement and participation.
 This information should be discussed with students and parents/carers before the final submission of school data to the QCAA.
 See the GIL for suggestions about collecting different types of evidence.